google/password-alert/server/README.md

 2. Edit server/app.yaml so that the application setting points to your App Engine app.

+3. Edit server/config.py with your settings.
+[The deployment guide](http://goo.gl/7AIw1S) describes how to generate the certificate.

-3. If needed, download the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads).
+4. If needed, download the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads).

-4. Upload the server:
+5. Upload the server:

     ```shell
     ~/google_appengine/appcfg.py update password_alert/server/